d-d-wolfe/d-d-wolfe.github.io-learning-journal/html-basics.md

 - In previous versions of HTML we used multiple <div> elements.
 The new elements included in HTML5, which indicate the purpose of different parts of a webpage, allow for clearer code.

 - Older browsers, like Internet Explorer 8 (and older), that don't understand HTML5, need to be told which elements are block-level elements.
-Extra JavaScript is needed to make HTML5 elements work, and you can find that code, fro free, on Google.
+Extra JavaScript is needed to make HTML5 elements work, and you can find that code, for free, on Google.

 *Extra Markup*